All recruiting options are free (except career fairs).

 Pomona College Internship Program (Funded Internships)

-For fall 2020, Internships funded through the Pomona College Internship Program (PCIP) are required to be remote.
+For Summer 2021, internships funded through the Pomona College Internship Program (PCIP) are required to be remote at this time.

 Students receive funding from Pomona College for internships in 50 cities across the globe and in a variety of industries such as government/policy, education, research, art/design, and many more.